Be a Champion for Mental Health in the Towing Industry with the Buddy Up Program

 - Watch the Buddy Up webinar to learn more about the initiative and how it can be implemented in organizations.

-- Book a virtual or in-person workshop with the Centre for Suicide Prevention for your group or attend a community workshop.
+- Book a virtual or in-person workshop with the Centre for Suicide Prevention for your group.
+Or attend a community workshop.

 Conclusion